kerenli/Cyclizability/README.md

 dnacycp-cli
 ```

-After call of DNAcycP, you may want to close the virtual enviorment by using
+After call of DNAcycP, you may want to close the virtual environment by using
 ```bash
 deactivate
 ```